 The computation of basic earnings per common share is computed using the weighted average number of common shares outstanding during the year.
 The computation of diluted earnings per common share is based on the weighted average number of shares outstanding during the year plus common stock equivalents which would arise from the exercise of securities outstanding using the treasury stock method and the average market price per share during the year.
-Stock options totaling 1,458,542 and 675,000 shares on an as-converted basis, as well as convertible preferred stock, were excluded from the calculation of diluted earnings per share for the years ended December 31, 2018 and 2017, respectively, because their effect is anti-dilutive.
+Options and convertible preferred stock which are common stock equivalents are not included in the diluted earnings per share calculation for the year ended December 31, 2019 or 2018 since their effect is anti-dilutive.
+See Note 6 for outstanding stock-options as of December 31, 2019 and 2018.